Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Colors, Quarks, and Symmetry

 In the 1970’s, work was being done with quantum chromodynamics (QCD) in the hopes of uncovering quark properties and symmetries that could maybe be extended to new physics.
 Different categories in QCD are denoted by their color, and scientists noticed that the symmetry between colors was distinct and seemed to have discrete transformation rules that were difficult to determine.
-Something called a vacuum parameter being present in QCD goofs up charge-parity symmetry (where a particle and its anti-partner also mirror each other) and cannot account for a lack of a neutron electric dipole moment.
+Something called a vacuum parameter being present in QCD goofs up charge-parity (CP) symmetry (where a particle and its anti-partner also mirror each other and experience forces the same in that configuration) and cannot account for a lack of a neutron electric dipole moment.
 The parameter has been found to be on the factor of 10-9 (which would end up meaning no violation had happened) but should be of factor 1 (based on experiments involving the neutron).
 This strong CP problem seems to be a direct consequence of those difficult to determine rules for QCD but no one is sure.
 But a solution was found in 1977 in the form of a potential new particle.
 This “pseudo-Nambu-Golstone boson of the Peccei-Quinn solution to the strong CP problem” is conveniently called an axion.
 It results from adding a new symmetry to the Universe where a “color anomaly” is present and allows for the vacuum parameter to be a variable instead.
-This new field would have an axion as its particle and it would be able to change the vacuum variable by changing from a massless particle to an increasing one.
-(Duffy, Peccei, Berenji, Timmer).
+This new field would have an axion as its particle and it would be able to change the vacuum variable by changing from a massless particle to an increasing one as it moved about the field.
+(Duffy, Peccei, Berenji, Timmer, Wolchover "Axions").

 Two big models predict axions to be of low enough mass to escape obvious detection.
 In the Kim-Shifman-Vainshtein-Zakharov model, the standard model rules supreme and therefore the axion has an electroweak symmetry connection which connects to a new heavy quark to prevent a known quark with too much mass.
 It is the interaction of this heavy quark with the other fields that generates the axions we could see.
 The Dine-Fischler-Srednicki-Zhitnitsky model has axion behavior result instead from Higgs interactions with the other fields.
 These possibilities result in a weakly interacting but massive particle, aka a WIMP, which is a leading candidate for…dark matter (Duffy, Aprile).